httpchat/httpchat.github.io/quotes.md

 # Quotes

-> "Luck is what happens when preparation meets opportunity" - Seneca
+> "Luck is what happens when preparation meets opportunity." - Seneca

 > "Don't let others rent space in your head.
 Especially not for free."